jguadagno/jguadagno.github.io/_posts/2020-06-26-connecting-to-an-api-protected-by-microsoft-identity-platform.md

   }
 ```

-You need specify the TenantId only if you want to accept access tokens from a single tenant (line-of-business app).
+You need specify the TenantId only if you want to accept access tokens from a single-tenant (line-of-business app).
 Otherwise, you can leave them set to common.

 This can be: